gsemet/pythonpep8autoformat/README.md

 To avoid dependencies, all necessary modules are included within the package.

-### Sublime Text 3

-Since Sublime Text 3 no longer extracts the contents of .sublime-package files by default, and the fact that Python PEP8 Autoformat needs to read files from disk, the only viable install method right now is manual.

-1. Using mercurial (hg) repository on bitbucket:
-    + Open a terminal, move to Packages directory (refers to the folder that opens when you use the Preferences > Browse Packages… menu).
-Then type in terminal:
-    + `hg clone https://bitbucket.org/StephaneBunel/pythonpep8autoformat 'Python PEP8 Autoformat'`

-1. Manually:
-    + Download an [archive][TagArchive]
-      of Python PEP8 Autoformat.
-    + Open a terminal, move to Packages directory (refers to the folder that opens when you use the Preferences > Browse Packages… menu) and create a new directory named 'Python PEP8 Autoformat'
-    + Extract archive contents in this 'Python PEP8 Autoformat' directory.

-### Sublime Text 2

 1. Using [Sublime Package Control][]
     + Use `cmd+shift+P` shortcut then `Package Control: Install Package`
     + Look for `Python PEP8 Autoformat` and install it.